Cologne hostage crisis: Immediate bus tour and murder of bus driver

 The bus was scheduled to drive two hours through Cologne's Innenstadt, starting from the square of Cologne Cathedral.
-Besides the bus driver and later hostage-taker, there were 25 passengers on board, the majority middle-aged or elderly, along with three children and a teenager.
+Besides the bus driver and the later hostage-taker, there were 25 passengers on board, the majority middle-aged or elderly, along with three children and a teenager.
 After 40 minutes, while in the district Deutz, the bus stopped to let passengers take pictures of the Tanzbrunnen on a parking lot outside the Koelnmesse.

 During the stop, 31-year-old passenger Leon Bor stood up and walked to the driver's seat, where he pulled out a gun and shouted "Russian mafia" and ordered for everyone to stay still.
 Two minutes later, at 10:42, he shot the bus driver, 26-year-old Raimund Geuer, in the head.
 Bor ordered the tour guide in the frontmost seat, 33-year-old Lisa Klein, to close all the blinds, which she did while attempting to dissuade Bor from continuing the hijacking in English.
 Bor then tasked another passenger with going to the luggage compartment outside and getting his bag, but this woman fled.
-Klein was sent out afterwards, with Bor teling her in English "Come back or I kill the children".
+Klein was sent out afterwards, with Bor telling her in English "Come back or I kill the children."
 Klein complied and was sent to the back of the bus after bringing him the luggage.
 At around the same time, a construction worker noticed the bus and called police due to the blacked out windows.

 Police arrival and first escapes

 At around 11:00, a police car arrived at the scene to investigate the construction worker's call.
 As a policeman approached the back entrance of the bus, he was shot in the stomach, causing life-threatening injuries.
 The other officer fled, but returned to recover his colleague with backup several minutes later.
 While Bor was busy unloading his bag and changing his blood-soaked clothes, Lisa Klein noticed that Bor's gunfire on police had broken the glass of the rear window, roughly two meters off the ground, and after quietly extending the hole, she jumped out.
-She was pulled into cover by police, who provided first aid for cuts to her hand.
+She was pulled into cover by police, who provided first aid for cuts to her hand before transporting her to Eduardus Hospital.
 The remaining hostages consisted of ten Germans, four Americans, four Austrians, two Japanese, one Argentine, one Turk and one Israeli.
 Bor had redressed into a balaclava, black military fatigues and a green flak jacket, with silver cylinders attached around the waist, which he claimed were sticks of dynamite.
 To prevent more escapes, he gagged and tied up the other hostages with duct tape and cable ties, also blindfolding some, then ordered them to crouch in their seats.
 A 12-year-old boy attempted to flee through the front during this process, but he was caught and beaten by Bor.